Philips GM5653 oscilloscope

 I didn't realise how old it was when I bought it on a flea market in Leiden in 1985.
 Actually I was looking for a cheap scope for hobby use.
 When I tried it at home, it turned out not to work properly.
 Brightness was too high, the spot was not blanked on fly-back and it was nearly impossible to synchronise the timebase.
 Above all this, the image was distorted and showed mains interference.

-When I opened the enclosure, I was in for an unpleasant surprise.
-A previous owner had badly mistreated this piece of equipment.
+When I opened the case, I was in for an unpleasant surprise.
+A previous owner had made serious modifications to this piece of equipment.
 Part of the power supply seemed to have disappeared, as there was quite a large empty space near the power transformer.
 In this space some silicon rectifiers and power resistors were dangling by their leads like dead insects in a cobweb.
-For some reason, the mu-metal magnetic shield round the CRT had been removed, too.
+For some reason, the mu-metal magnetic shield round the CRT had disappeared, too.

 The cause of the brightness and blanking problems lay in the capacitors that had been used to replace the coupling capacitors between the timebase and the CRT.
 These convey the blanking signals.
 They work at a high DC voltage (1400V divided over 2 capacitors) and had probably started leaking, as old paper capacitors usually do.
 They had been replaced by 400V types, which is asking for trouble.
 I replaced them by 1000 V types and after that, blanking and brightness control were OK.
 On the two photographs below you can see several brightly coloured capacitors that are obviously not original.
 Finally, I discovered that a reservoir capacitor in the HV supply had been removed.
 I replaced it and also replaced the parallel voltage division resistors, one of which was interrupted, probably having caused the failure of this capacitor.
 You can recognise the blue electrolytics on the photograph at the right.
 They're on the lower deck.